 On 20 March 1991, we were blessed with our daughter and we named her “Nidhi” and she was a treasure in the real sense.
 She was christened “Susan” after my mother, in accordance with the customs of the Syrian Orthodox Christians of Kerala.

-After my tenure as a Brigade Major and prior to my joining the Technical Staff Course at Pune, there was a three months gap and hence in September 1995, I moved to our parent regiment – 75 Medium Regiment, then located at Udhampur.
+After my tenure as a Brigade Major and prior to joining the Technical Staff Course at Pune, there was a three months gap and hence in September 1995, I moved to our parent regiment – 75 Medium Regiment, then located at Udhampur (Jammu & Kashmir.)
 Marina, who was running a small business then and our daughter who was attending pre-school were stationed at Delhi.
 During the Dushera holidays, Nidhi wanted to visit me and spend a week with me and so she was put on the Air India (then Indian Airlines) flight to Jammu as an unaccompanied minor.
 Marina was not scared at all to send her all alone as Nidhi was pretty confident and Marina was pretty sure that Nidhi could handle herself well.
 She felt butterflies in her stomach only after seeing her off with the airline ground-staff.

 I was waiting at the Jammu airport and when Nidhi came out I asked her as to how the flight was and she said that she had put up an ‘about to cry‘ face and the air hostess got scared and stuffed her with lots of chocolates and cookies.
 I was then staying in the single officers’ accommodation in the regimental premises and we dined in the Officers’ Mess.

-How to keep a four year old daughter busy all day was the intriguing question that came to my mind.
+How to keep a four year old daughter busy all day?
+That was the intriguing question that came to my mind.
 Two people in the regiment came to my rescue.
 The first was the Religious Teacher, who would take Nidhi to the Regimental Mandir and narrate all the Hindu mythological stories to her.
 The next was the (RHM) Regimental Havildar Major (Sergeant Major) Sengole, who would take Nidhi around the unit with him.
-She enjoyed watching the gunners carryout their gun drill practices on the Bofors Guns, the chef in the kitchen rolling out ‘Rotis’ in hundreds for the men, the drill at the Quarter Guard, men maintaining their rifles in the armoury, vehicles being repaired in the workshop, etc.
+She enjoyed watching the gunners carryout their gun drill practices on the Bofors Guns, the chef in the kitchen rolling out ‘Rotis’ in hundreds for the soldiers, the drill at the Quarter Guard, men maintaining their rifles in the armoury, vehicles being repaired in the workshop, etc.

 A word about RHM Sengole.
 He is six feet tall, dark and well built soldier with an imposing personality who hailed from Madurai in Tamil Nadu.
 As a Sepoy, he was the Light Machine Gun (LMG) handler when I was a young Lieutenant performing the duties of Gun Position Officer (GPO).
 When he became a Naik (Corporal) he was the Commanding Officer’s stick orderly when any VIP visited and when he was promoted to a Havildar (Sergeant) he was special guard commander – all because of his blood red eyes and the moustache he had painstakingly grown, which would easily put forest brigand Veerappan to shame.
 Sengole was initially a bit surprised to see a four year old girl smiling at him as all kids were literally scared at the sight of him.
 He once confided that even his twins were also scared of him when he visited them during his vacations.
-The secret was that after having spent over a decade with Sengole, I knew how soft at heart and calm this God-fearing and fearful looking person was.
+The secret was that after having spent over a decade with Sengole, I knew how soft at heart and calm this God-fearing and fierce looking person was.

 Having grown up in a family of four sons and educated at the Military School and later at the Military Academies and having served all the while in a male only environment of the Indian Army, the only issue I had was to comb and set Nidhi’s hair.
 She had long and thick tresses and when I tried to run the comb through, I realised how difficult it was to even get the comb down the thick growth.
 That was when Mrs Jadeja, wife of Captain Vikram Jadeja, who was our Battery Second-in-Command, came to my rescue.
 I would dispatch Nidhi to her house whenever she wanted her hair done and she could also play with their two lovely daughters Rachna and Archana.